Loading image...Kiro

 Site TermsLicenseResponsible AI PolicyLegalPrivacy PolicyCookie Preferences

 Model Context Protocol (MCP) extends Kiro's capabilities by connecting to specialized servers that provide additional tools and context.
-This guide helps you set up, configure, and use MCP servers with Kiro.
+This guide helps you set up, configure, and use MCP servers with Kiro CLI.

 Tip